Jenny Chapman, Artist

 So, after a few hiccups between school and university, I graduated in my mid twenties from a purely academic degree course in art history and philosophy at the University of Leeds, following it up with further postgraduate research in art history at St. Andrews.
 I did get the opportunity to learn a great deal about the work of many great painters, and to see many wonderful paintings first hand, but it wasn’t what I really wanted to do, so I abandoned my studies for a Ph.D.

-Somewhat at a loss, I worked for a few years in an administrative post, then returned to full-time education in my mid thirties to train for over 5 years at art schools, so that I could do what I had always wanted to do…
+I then worked for a few years in an administrative post at a university, before returning to full-time education in my mid thirties to train for over 5 years at art schools, so that I could become a professional artist and do what I had always wanted to do from the first…